lcouper/AnalysisTutorials/BayesianCurveFitting/README.md

 ## Overview

 In this tutorial, we will go through the steps involved in fitting mosquito thermal response curves using Bayesian methods.
-Specifically, we will fit temperature response functions to larval mosquito development rate ("LDR") for 10 populations of Aedes sierrensis, the western tree hole mosquito.
+Specifically, we will fit temperature response functions to larval mosquito development rate ("LDR") for 10 populations of *Aedes sierrensis*, the western tree hole mosquito.
 The basic steps will involve:

 1) Loading the data and libraries needed for analysis
 2) Plotting the raw data to determine the appropriate functional form to fit